surfedushare/search-portal/README.md

 docker volume rm search-portal_postgres_database
 ```

-And then follow the steps to [install the service](service/README.md#installation)
+And then follow the steps to [install the service](service/README.md#installation) and
-to recreate the database and populate it.
+[install the harvester](harvester/README.md#installation) to recreate the databases and populate them.

 Tests